DataDog/documentation/content/en/real_user_monitoring/explorer/analytics.md

 In [RUM Analytics][1], customize your display by adding facets and measures to your search query.

 1. Choose a measure or facet to graph.
-A measure lets you choose the aggregation function whereas a facet displays the unique count.
+A measure lets you choose the aggregation function, whereas a facet displays the unique count.

     {{< img src="real_user_monitoring/explorer/analytics/measure_selection.png" alt="measure selection" style="width:50%;">}}
 2. Select the aggregation function for the measure you want to graph: